-- All staff should receive training in good working practices, which comply with best practice.
-Every member of staff must receive Child Protection training every three years; this will include midday supervisors, dining hall staff, caretakers etc. - Individual staff must be supported in the specific types of intimate care that they carry out and fully understand the intimate care policy and guidelines. - Where appropriate staff must receive Moving and Handling training at least every year. - Newly appointed staff should be closely supervised until completion of a successful 'probationary' period. - Whole school staff training should foster a culture of good practice and a whole school approach to intimate care. - School and individual staff must keep a dated record of all training undertaken.
+- All staff should have read the Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.
+Every member of staff, paid or unpaid, must receive Child Protection training every three years; this will include midday supervisors, dining hall staff, caretakers etc. - Individual staff must be supported in the specific types of intimate care that they carry out and fully understand the intimate care policy and guidelines. - Where appropriate staff must receive Moving and Handling training at least every year. - Newly appointed staff should be closely supervised until completion of a successful 'probationary' period. - Whole school staff training should foster a culture of good practice and a whole school approach to intimate care. - School and individual staff must keep a dated record of all training undertaken.